Daquiver1/Frontend-Grading-Assignment/README.md

   - Browse a list of instructors with their contact details.
   - Simulate sending emails to instructors (no real emails, just a mock-up).

+  ## Challenges Faced And What I Learnt
+  - I learnt how to effectively navigate and use react native as it is a new framework to me.
+  - A challenge I faced while doing this project was getting used to the fact that react has components that help to avoid unneccessary repitition of code as this is mostly done in html.
+  - React teaches how to effectively combine functions from html, javascript and css and make them work as one seamlessly.
+  -

 ## Contribution

 To contribute to this project, please follow these guidelines: